Strategies & tips

 My heart beats for SEO, content, structure – and for explaining complex things in a way that makes them understandable and feasible.

-On ixtreme.online I share my knowledge, my experience and lots of plain language – without any technical gobbledygook.
+On ixtreme.online I share my knowledge, my experience and a lot of plain language – without any technical gobbledygook.